Available in real-time and big data analytics.

 - The spatial reference (map projection) of your input features distorts distances to preserve other properties such as area.

-- Geodesic buffers may appear unusual on a flat map, but when displayed on a globe, the buffers will look correct.
+- Geodesic buffers can appear unusual on a flat map, but the buffers look correct when displayed on a globe.

 - The Geodesic method creates a shape-preserving geodesic buffer regardless of the input coordinate system.

-- If the Append Buffer Distance parameter is set to Yes, the output feature class will have a BUFF_DIST field that contains the buffer distance used to buffer each feature in the linear unit of the input features coordinate system.
-If an output coordinate system is set, the units of values in the BUFF_DIST field will be in that coordinate system.
+- If the Append buffer distance parameter is set to Yes, the output feature class has a BUFF_DIST field that contains the buffer distance used to buffer each feature in the linear unit of the input features coordinate system.
+If an output coordinate system is set, the units of values in the BUFF_DIST field are in that coordinate system.

 - When buffering polygon features, negative buffer distances can be used to create buffers inside the polygon features.
-Using a negative buffer distance will reduce the polygons' boundaries by the distance specified.
+Using a negative buffer distance reduces the polygons boundaries by the distance specified.

 Note:

 If the negative buffer distance is large enough to collapse the polygon to nothing, a null geometry is generated.
-A warning message appears and any null geometry features will not be written to the output feature class.
+A warning message appears, and any null geometry features are not written in the output feature class.

-- If a field from the Input Layer is used to obtain buffer distances, the field's values can be either a number (5) or a number with a valid linear unit (5 kilometers).
+- If a field from the Input layer is used to obtain buffer distances, the field's values can be either a number (five) or a number with a valid linear unit (five kilometers).
 If a field value is a number, it is assumed the distance is in the linear unit of the input layer spatial reference (unless the input layer is in a geographic coordinate system, in which case, the value is assumed to be in meters).
-If the linear unit specified in the field values is invalid or not recognized, the linear unit of the input features' spatial reference will be used by default.
+If the linear unit specified in the field values is invalid or not recognized, the linear unit of the input features' spatial reference is used by default.

 Parameters

-The following are the parameters for the Create Buffers tool:
+The parameters for the Create Buffers tool are described below:

 Parameter | Description | Data type |